Ramsey, Isle of Man: Industry and commerce

-Ramsey has a small shipyard, a large bakery and some small industrial workshops.
+Ramsey has an active shipyard and industrial workshops.
 The main street has a range of independent shops, including a butcher, ironmonger, and shops selling clothes, gifts and homewares.
-There are pubs, cafes, restaurants and a Farmers' Market every Saturday.
+There are several pubs, cafes, restaurants and a Farmers' Market every Saturday.
+The town's Mooragh Park area has a 3-star hotel.

 The harbour is used by fishing and small leisure boats, and small freight boats from the Mezeron shipping company.
 There is a swing bridge for pedestrians and vehicles, built in 1892, that crosses the harbour.

 Wildlife and nature

 Wildlife around Ramsey reflects the mix of landscape: with sandy coast and estuary at Ramsey, wooded glens and rocky coasts just to the south-east, and hills and moors to the south-west, plus Ballaugh Curragh (wooded swamp) and productive farmland inland, and isolated sandy shores and dunes to the north.

-Ramsey Bay was the island's first Marine Nature Reserve, set up to protect fisheries and marine wildlife.
+Ramsey Bay was the Island's first Marine Nature Reserve, set up to protect fisheries and marine wildlife.
 The protected area acts as a 'nursery area' for fish and other creatures and plants, which can then move out to restock surrounding areas.

-Ramsey shore and estuary provide a feeding area for birds: oystercatcher, redshank and ringed plover on the shore, and geese, swans and ducks in the harbour.
+Ramsey shore and estuary provide a feeding area for birds, including oystercatcher, redshank and ringed plover on the shore, and geese, swans and ducks in the harbour.
 The inner harbour footpath (toward Mooragh Park) is a scrap of rich original saltmarsh habitat plus many land plants (also a sun trap).
 There is a big patch of salt marsh in Poyll Dooey park up the harbour.

 Just south-east of Ramsey, in Maughold, are rugged wooded glens open to the public, and rocky coasts, headlands and beaches, with much of the area accessible by road, footpath, and electric tram.

 Inland wildlife areas include Sulby Glen (a rugged grassy glen full of bluebells in spring) and Ballaugh Curragh: a wildlife-rich patchwork of semi-wilderness, swamp, woodland and agriculture, continuous since the last Ice Age.